Praqma/2git/README.md

 # 2git

-The 2git project is an SCM migration engine enabling you to migrate to git using a Groovy DSL.
+The 2git project is an SCM migration engine allowing you to migrate to git through a Groovy DSL.
-It allows you to document your migration in a Groovy DSL and execute it by passing it to the 2git engine.
+Script your migration and execute it by passing it to the 2git engine.
-If you don't like what you see, you can easily tweak your recipe and run it again, until you get the perfect migration.
+If you don't like what you see, tweak your recipe and run it again, until you get the perfect migration.

 ## Getting started

-Currently, 2git only supports migrating from ClearCase and ClearCase UCM.
+Currently, 2git supports migrating from *ClearCase* and *ClearCase UCM*.
-The current guide to [getting started](http://www.2git.io/getting-started/) is limited to ClearCase UCM.
+The current quickstart guide is found at [2git.io/getting-started](http://www.2git.io/getting-started/).

-For your convenience, we'll be adding easy-to-run examples relying on ZIP files in the near future.

 ## User documentation

 For detailed information and docs, please refer to [2git.io](http://www.2git.io/).